Marco-Consoloni/axiomatic-design-dataset/README.md

 This repository release a manual annotated dataset by domain experts that is constructed in the following published work: *Giordano, V., Consoloni, M., Losanno, M., Chiarello, F., & Fantoni, G. (2025).
 Decoding the grammar of design theory for large language models: the case of axiomatic design theory.
 Proceedings of the Design Society, 5, 1121-1130* https://doi.org/10.1017/pds.2025.10126."

-We release a Datase which focus on the annotation of **Axiomatic Design (AXD)** technical concepts from Suh (2001) (https://www.axiomaticdesign.com/technology/axiomatic-design-advances-and-applications/), a benchmark dataset consisting of:
+The dataset focuses on the annotation of **Axiomatic Design** technical concepts from the Aximotic Desing theory by Suh (2001) (https://www.axiomaticdesign.com/technology/axiomatic-design-advances-and-applications/).
+It supports the identification of Funtional Requirements(FRs) and Design Parameters(DPs) for sentence calssification and Named Entity recognition.

+“Functional” sentences describe only the functioning or behaviour of patented inventions.
+“Structural” sentences describe only the architecture or structural aspects of the invention; “Mixed” sentences contain both functional and structural aspects.
+“Other” sentences do not fall into the preceding categories and typically contain non-technical content, such as contextual background or legal disclaimers.

 - **Sentence Classsification:** 6,000 sentences classified into four classes: **Functional, Structural, Mixed, and Other**.